JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 ### A new approach to incremental compilation

 The new approach to incremental compilation is available since Kotlin 1.7.0 for the JVM backend in the Gradle build system only.
-Starting from Kotlin 1.8.20, it works by default.
+Starting from Kotlin 1.8.20, this is enabled by default.
 This approach supports changes made inside dependent non-Kotlin modules, includes an improved compilation avoidance, and is compatible with the [Gradle build cache](#gradle-build-cache-support).

 All of these enhancements decrease the number of non-incremental builds, making the overall compilation time faster.
 You will receive the most benefit if you use the build cache, or, frequently make changes in non-Kotlin Gradle modules.

-To opt-out from this new approach, set the following option in your `gradle.properties`:
+To opt out from this new approach, set the following option in your `gradle.properties`:

 ```none
 kotlin.incremental.useClasspathSnapshot=false